SnowyMouse/chimera/README.md

 Updates are generally announced on both the Discord server as well as on Open Carnage at https://opencarnage.net/index.php?/topic/6916-chimera-10-beta/.

-Actually, there are many reasons *against* having an auto updater.
+In fact, there are many reasons *against* having an auto updater built into the mod.

+First, you need write access to the mod DLL.
+Chimera is written to be a single strings.dll.
+When the game is running, this file cannot be written to due to it being in use.
+This can be worked around by having Chimera, itself, be a separate DLL, but this would require rewriting how Chimera is loaded.
+We decided to use one DLL because a number of users ran into issues with it due to user error.

+Also, most people do not have write access to the Halo: Combat Evolved game files as they installed it into the default "Program Files" folder.
+To bypass this, you would have to manually give yourself permission (too complicated for some users to figure out), or you run the .exe as an administrator (very foolish to do on an Internet-connected game from 2003 that more-or-less assumes that cache files are "safe").

+Having an auto updater or even an update notifier would also require contacting a server whenever the game starts.
+Doing that increases startup time, and it is error prone.

-For a start, adding an auto updater presents a security risk.
+For example, an auto updater presents a security risk.
 You're assuming that the server used to host the update is never going to be hijacked.
 Signing the update *can* be used to mitigate this, preventing unauthorized builds from being installed due to validation failing on the client side, but that's only effective if the signing mechanism is not compromised.
 Also, there's the chance that a developer could decide to go rogue and deliberately push a bad update out of spite.
-We would never do that, but should you still take the chance?
+We would NEVER do that, but should you still take the chance?

-Also, existing auto updater implementations in Halo mods have all proven to cause issues.
+Also, existing auto updater implementations in Halo mods have all proven to cause issues, some of which are actively killing the game.

 For example, SAPP, a popular server mod, has auto updating.
 However, some versions would crash Halo with an exception error when run on Wine.
-Note that the reason for the crash is *not* a fault of the mod developer but a fault of Wine.
-However, that doesn't change the fact that leaving auto updating turned on (which is default) can result in the server crashing if you are on Wine, thus requiring you to install a version that does work and negating any sort of convenience auto updating had.
+The reason for the crash is due to how the mod developer obfuscates the DLL.
+Wine has issues loading these DLLs, requiring them to be unpacked.
+However, because the DLL has been tampered with, doing this is not possible without reverting the DLL manually.

 As another example, HAC2, a popular client mod, also has auto updating.
+Periodically, the HAC2 server may go down, and for whatever reason, HAC2 was written to not allow the user to start the game with HAC2 if auto updating failed, resulting in the player base permanently being decimated.
+This behavior is not unlike "always online" DRM although the intentions are not malicious.
+In fact, HAC2's loader.dll does not even come with HAC2 and requires an initial connection to the Internet to work.

+Newer versions of the HAC2 loader do not exhibit this issue, but many people use the older version of the loader as it's what's most distributed.
+Either way, the damage is done.

-Periodically, the HAC2 domain would go down, and for whatever reason, HAC2 was written to not allow the user to start the game with HAC2 if auto updating failed, resulting in the player base being decimated.
-Also, at some point, the HAC2 project changed developers, and later updates became closed source (the [public HAC2 repository](https://github.com/Chaosvex/HAC2) is not maintained and is years out of date).
-This meant that people updated from an free and open source build to a nonfree and closed source build.
+Also, at some point, the HAC2 project changed developers, and updates became closed source (the [public HAC2 repository](https://github.com/Chaosvex/HAC2) is not maintained and is years out of date, and it isn't even complete enough to build).
+This meant that people updated from a mostly free and open source build to a nonfree and closed source build.

+No mod developer should be able to do any of the following:
+- Update to a build that no longer works when it was working before
+- Restrict you from playing the game unless it can communicate with a server
-No mod developer should have that kind of power.
-No mod should suddenly update automatically to a build that no longer works when it was working before.
-And most importantly, **no mod should change the terms of your agreement to use said software without your consent**.
-Also, no user should have the option to consent to any of that, because absolutely nothing good comes from having it enabled.
+- **Change the terms of your agreement to said software without your consent**

+Also, no user should have the option to consent to any of the above, because absolutely nothing good comes from having it enabled.

 Since it's easy to keep your version of Chimera up-to-date, anyway, it was decided against implementing auto updating functionality in Chimera.